Constitution

 Yuma, AZ 85365

 • Scholarship – To be eligible for a scholarship, a student must complete the class with no more than 3 absences.
-All individuals seeking a scholarship are expected to attend the Constitution Forum November 18, 2025.
+All individuals seeking a scholarship are expected to attend the Constitution Forum May 5, 2026.

 There is no charge for participants to attend and participants are highly encouraged to invite their parents, other family members, and friends to attend.